jschaf/pggen/README.md

-# sqld - Experiment to generate type safe Go from Postgres SQL
+# pggen - Experiment to generate type safe Go from Postgres SQL

 This is very much a work in progress.